 The couple who is ready for spawning will stick together all the time and try to remain far from the group.
 During the spawning period, the fishes try to scare other fishes and become a little protective.

 Freshwater angel fishes become reproductive when they reach the age of 8 to 12 months.
 If you take out the eggs from the tank, it will take 7 to 10 days for them to hatch.

-You can feed the juveniles with brine shrimp nauplii and other foods that are particularly manufactured for the juveniles.
+You can feed the juveniles with brine shrimp, nauplii and other foods that are mainly manufactured for the minors.
 Juveniles eat many times a day because they eat only small portions.

-Some of the common diseases are ich or white spot disease, dropsy, anchor worms, fish T.B, Popeye, body flukes, lice, velvet disease, hexamita, bleeding, and red streaks on the skin.
+Some of the common diseases are ich or white spot disease, dropsy, anchor worms, fish T.B., Popeye, body flukes, lice, velvet disease, Hexamita, bleeding, and red streaks on the skin.
 If not treated on time, angelfishes can die quickly.